 Below, are two versions from James UK, from the eponymous British designer James Harrison.

-You all know I haven’t read 50 Shades of Grey, but I’m pretty sure the description of Christian Grey’s furniture choices other than the bed and dungeon furnishings are limited.
+I haven’t read 50 Shades of Grey, but I’m pretty sure the description of Christian Grey’s furniture choices other than the bed and dungeon furnishings are limited.
 I would propose the following beauty based on his being a billionaire and love of the colour grey.
 Munna Design, a portuguese company, has created only 12 of these chairs, which are framed in solid beech and gilded in gold leaf.

 If that’s not Mr. Grey’s cup of tea, perhaps he’d like to mix it up a bit with a chartreuse chair from British company, Dead Good.
 Chartreuse and grey is after all an excellent colour combination.